JoviDeCroock/Hooked-Form/docs/components/field.md

 - component - A react component.
 - fieldId - The name for this field.
 - innerRef - The ref to pass through to your custom component.
+- watchableProps - The props that will be causing a rerender when changed, this will default to `['className', 'disabled']`.

 ## Injected properties